-Dr Su-Yin Hor is a lecturer in Health Services Management at University of Technology Sydney.
-She is a collaborator on a project in the clinical and infection prevention pillar of APPRISE.
+Dr Su-Yin Hor is a Senior Lecturer and HDR Coordinator in the School of Public Health at University of Technology Sydney.
+She was a collaborator with the former APPRISE Centre of Research Excellence.

 Dr Hor’s research focuses on visual- and learning-based research methods to understand the complexity of modern healthcare services, including working with practitioners and patients at the frontline.

 - Disagreement among experts about public health decision making: is it polarisation and does it matter?

 - Exploring healthcare workers’ perspectives of video feedback for training in the use of powered air purifying respirators (PAPR) at the onset of the COVID-19 pandemic